egad13/FRjs/.jsdoc/tutorials/05-breedselect.md

 If you choose to create a breed dropdown with a script instead, for best performance you should attach it to the document *before* any of its linked gene dropdowns are attached.

-For more information, on how linking works, see {@tutorial geneselect}.
+For more information on how linking works, see {@tutorial 06-geneselect}.

 ## Examples